social-media-ethics-automation/book/book_contents/ch17_harassment/03_who_gets_harassed.md

 Historically of course, different demographic groups have been subject to harassment or violence, such as women, LGBTA+ people, and Black people (e.g., the [FBI trying to convince Martin Luther King Jr. to commit suicide](https://en.wikipedia.org/wiki/FBI%E2%80%93King_suicide_letter)).

 On social media this is true as well.
-For example, the last section mentioned the (partially bot driven) harassment campaign against Meghan Markle and Prince Henry was at least partially driven by Meghan Markle being Black (the [same racism shown in the British Press](https://www.cnn.com/2021/03/08/media/uk-media-meghan-race-diversity/index.html)).
+For example, the last section mentioned the (partially bot-driven) harassment campaign against Meghan Markle and Prince Henry was at least partially driven by Meghan Markle being Black (the [same racism shown in the British Press](https://www.cnn.com/2021/03/08/media/uk-media-meghan-race-diversity/index.html)).

 When Amnesty International looked at online harassment, they found that: